Site map

 *December 12

 By 2008, following the decision to build a new Russian space port in Vostochny, plans were hatched to add a third, more capable satellite -- Luch-4 -- into the Russian data relay constellation.
-The latest satellite would have a primary task of "covering" missions from the Far Eastern site, which would head into orbit over the Pacific Ocean, mostly out of view by Russian ground stations.
+The latest satellite would have a primary task of "covering" missions from the Far Eastern site, which would head into orbit over the Pacific Ocean, mostly out of view of Russian ground stations.

-Unlike its one-ton predecessors, Luch-4 would have a mass of three tons and would need a Proton-M/Briz-M launch vehicle to enter orbit.
+Unlike its one-ton predecessors, Luch-4 would be based on the Ekspress-2000 platform, have a mass of three tons and would need a Proton-M/Briz-M launch vehicle to enter orbit.

 Luch-4 would have a capability for satellite-to-satellite communications in KA-band and carry an experimental transponder for a mobile personal communications system.